yole/etymograph/README.md

 ### Phonemes

 The language definition specifies the list of phonemes that exist in a language.
-Etymograph assumes a mostly phonemic writing system, where every phoneme is expressed either by a single character (for example, `a`) or a di- or trigraph (for example, `sh` or `eau`).
-Context-dependent rules for mapping graphemes to phonemes are currently not supported.
+To specify how the orthography of a word (its set of graphemes) corresponds to its pronunciation (set of phonemes), you can specify a list of graphemes for each phoneme.
+A grapheme is either a single character (`a`) or a di- or trigraph (for example, `sh` or `eau`).
+For context-dependent correspondences, you can define a pronunciation rule (specifying the mapping of graphemes to phonemes) as well as an orthography rule (defining the mapping of phonemes to graphemes).

 For every phoneme, a set of classes (features) is specified: whether it's a vowel or a consonant, and how it's articulated (back/front, open/closed for vowels, voiced/voiceless, labial/velar etc. for consonants).